simpleinjector/Documentation/source/generichostintegration.rst

     services.AddSimpleInjector(container, options =>
     {
-        options.AddHostedService<TimedHostedService<IProcessor>>();
-        container.RegisterInstance(new TimedHostedService<IProcessor>.Settings(
+        // Registers the hosted service as singleton in Simple Injector
+        // and hooks it onto the .NET Core Generic Host pipeline. options.AddHostedService<TimedHostedService<IProcessor>>();
+    });

+    // Registers the hosted service's settings object to define a specific schedule. container.RegisterInstance(new TimedHostedService<IProcessor>.Settings(
         interval: TimeSpan.FromSeconds(10),
-            action: service => service.DoSomeWork()));
+        action: processor => processor.DoSomeWork()));

     container.Register<IProcessor, ProcessorImpl>();
-    });

 The previous snippet uses Simple Injector's **AddHostedService<T>** method to register the `TimedHostedService<IProcessor>` in Simple Injector and adds it to the Generic Host pipeline.
-This class requires a `TimedHostedService<TService>.Settings` object in its constructor, which is configured using the second line.
+This class requires a `TimedHostedService<TService>.Settings` object in its constructor, which is configured using the second registration.
 The settings specifies the interval and the action to execute—in this case the action on `IProcessor`.